JosefTaylor/GrassPython/readme.md

 This repository is a collection of scripts for Rhino and Grasshopper.

+##Convert Units##

+A GH User object which converts units from SI to US Customary units.

 ##PulloutCones_AppD##

 An ACI 318 Appendix D calculation for anchors in concrete.
 Like Hilti ProFis, but for weirder geometry.